-The State Significant Development Guidelines and State Significant Infrastructure Guidelines explain the assessment of State significant projects.
-They outline clear standards for applications and reports relevant to State significant projects to improve the quality of environmental assessment and reporting.
+The State Significant Development Guidelines and State Significant Infrastructure Guidelines explain the assessment of state significant projects.
+They outline clear standards for applications and reports relevant to state significant projects to improve the quality of environmental assessment and reporting.

-The guidelines will help ensure that environmental impact statements (EIS) are succinct, easy to understand, technically robust, reflect community views and provide a comprehensive evaluation and justification of a project.
+The guidelines help ensure that environmental impact statements (EIS) are succinct, easy to understand, technically robust, reflect community views and provide a comprehensive evaluation and justification of a project.

 The department has also developed a set of technical guidelines to support better assessment and better engagement on state significant projects: